Leave site Skip to content

 • not listing the bike make, model or type – such as ‘road bike’ – on your profile

-Keep your bicycle secure in public
+Keep your bicycle safe in public

 • one D lock through the front wheel and down tube